Updated

 Pros:

-- Cleaner wall-mounted look — just a compact box on the wall
+- Cleaner wall-mounted look — a compact box, nothing hanging

-- Future-proof — works with any EV, even if you switch brands
+- Works with any EV, even after a brand switch

-- Take the cable with you — useful if you charge at a friend’s untethered charger too
+- The cable travels — handy at a friend’s untethered charger

 Cons:

-- Need to carry/store the cable — takes up boot space or needs a wall hook
+- The cable needs a home — boot space or a wall hook

 Every UK Home Charger by Cable Type